ChristopheP96/Workout-buddy---App/readme.md

   1. Profile picture
   2. Brief description
   3. List of favorit sports

-  4. List of workouts created by the user
-  5. List workouts the user is attending
+  Possibility to Update info's; possibility to delete account.

 - **Logout** - As a user I want to be able to log out from the webpage so that I can make sure no one will access my account

 - **Activity list** - As a user I want to see all the events available so that I can choose which ones I want to attend

-- **Events create** - As a user I want to be able to create a workout event so that I can let other people join the event.
+- **Create Workouts* - As a user I want to be able to create a workout event so that I can let other people join the event.

-- **Events detail** - As a user I want to see the workout details and attendee list of one event so that I can decide if I want to attend
+- **See all created workouts** - As a user I want to see the workout details and attendee list of one event so that I can decide if I want to attend

   1. Sport
   2. Meeting point.